devstress/FLINK.NET/README.md

 ## Running Integration Tests on Windows

 A PowerShell script is provided for executing the integration tests locally.
-It automatically installs the .NET 8 SDK and Docker Desktop using `winget` if they are missing.
-The tests now run inside a prebuilt Linux Docker image (`flink-dotnet-linux`) that can also be used by the CI workflow.
-Run the script from an elevated PowerShell prompt:
+It ensures the .NET 8 SDK version 8 or later is installed and verifies that Docker Desktop is available (it no longer attempts to install Docker itself).
+The tests run inside a prebuilt Linux Docker image (`flink-dotnet-linux`) that can also be used by the CI workflow.
+Run the script from an elevated PowerShell prompt.
+The working directory will automatically switch to the script's location:

 ```powershell
 pwsh scripts/run-integration-tests-in-windows-os.ps1